Cimbrian seeresses: Priestesses

 In Indo-European societies, such as the Celtic and the Germanic, the woman was in charge of the cultivation of the soil and she provided nourishment to the tribe.
 As a gatherer, she was responsible for healing with plants, but she was also a specialist in poisons.
 These roles would survive long into the Christian era.
 Nature's fertility has long been connected to female deities, and the waning and waxing of the moon was associated with her fertility due to her periods.
 However, the moon was also a symbol of death and the goddesses were usually dualistic.
 This dualistic nature of the priestess as a symbol of both fertility and death was perpetuated into the witch figure.
 She could be a healer or a killer, and she could prophesy prosperity or doom.

 It has been commented in connection to the Cimbric seeresses that the Germanic women had a monopoly on spontaneous divination which sets them apart from the Mediterranean sybils whose predictions were not accepted unless interpreted by male priests.
 The Germanic seeresses expressed their prophesies as they wished and did so rationally.
 Tacitus wrote that the Germanic warriors listened to their women, and considered them to possess prophetic powers, and the Romans discovered that the only way to control the tribesmen was to keep one of their women as hostage.

 Reichert writes that there is little evidence of Germanic priestesses from the time of Tacitus to the era of conversion (Njáls saga).
 If the functions of seeress and priestess are not combined, as in the case of the Cimbrian seeresses, confirmations of such a priestly function have only survived from Iceland, where some of them are named, and from Sweden and Uppsala with its Freyr cult.
-The existence of temple priestesses among the pagan North Germanics is also evidenced by the ON term hofgyðja 'shrine priestess' and Christian laws prohibiting women from serving as priests in religious ceremonies and in public entertainment with erotic content, because Christianity progressively imposed an exclusively male priesthood.
+The existence of temple priestesses among the pagan North Germanic peoples is also evidenced by the ON term hofgyðja 'shrine priestess' and Christian laws prohibiting women from serving as priests in religious ceremonies and in public entertainment with erotic content, because Christianity progressively imposed an exclusively male priesthood.
 This was one of the most radical changes imposed by the new religion in North Germanic society and which caused a disempowerment of women.